-The dire straits facing sharks around the world is a major theme in many gloom and doom predictions about the fate of the oceans.
-And there is plenty of reason for worry.
-Many shark populations are estimated to be at less than 10% of original levels, with some species possibly in danger of extinction.
+Some shark populations are estimated to be at less than 10 percent of their original levels, with some species possibly in danger of extinction.
 This is bad news not only for sharks, but for the many cultures that rely on them for protein in their diets.

-Ecologists, too, warn of the effects of the decline in shark species and other top predators on ocean ecosystems.
-Eliminating sharks may induce what scientists call “ecological cascades,” where one effect induces another, and so on through the living world.
+Ecologists, too, warn of the effects of the decline in shark species and other top predators that are part of the ocean ecosystems.
+Eliminating sharks may induce what scientists call “ecological cascades,” where one effect induces yet another - sometimes with profound consequences.